AcademyPgh/Y3S1-ReplayFX/howtorename.md

 1. Press 'save' until it's happy.
 Then build.
 1. Go to Distribute > Stores > Connect to Store > App Store Connect.
 Select your app and 'Assign'.
 It will probably not have the right icon yet

+#### Android
+In the Android version of the app in App Center, do this to build:
+1. go to 'build'
+1. choose `GitHub` as the source, select your repo and branch
+1. turn on `Automatically increment build number` (default build id is fine)
+1. turn on `Sign builds`.
+   1. upload a keystore file - get it from John.
+(It's `academypgh.jks` in the Downloads folder on the iMac at LFG)
+   1. You'll need to get passwords from John.
+1. Press 'save' until it's happy.
+Then build.
+1. Go to Distribute > Stores > Connect to Store > Google Play.
+   1. get the security token from John.
+It's named `api-[ridiculous numbers etc].json` (it's on the iMac at LFG in Downloads)
+   1. Select your app and 'Assign'.
+It will probably not have the right icon yet

 ## Check to make sure everything worked
 You'll have to run the project on something with an Android emulator and something with an iOS emulator.
 Here are the areas to check:
 - icons